cliqteam/website/content/blog/ci-bootstrap.md

 In any case, we'll see where this project goes and when it is complete how effective these strategies were at facilitating agile software development!

 Questions or comments?
-Send an email to <mailto:cliq@myusc.net> and let us know if you have a product idea or comments about an existing product.
+[Send an email to us](mailto:cliq@myusc.net) and let us know if you have a product idea or comments about an existing product.